Best Running Gloves of 2025

 Why You Should Trust Us

-The iRunFar team comprises road, trail, and ultrarunners with 150-plus years of collective running experience.
-We began this running gloves buyer’s guide by polling our team’s extensive knowledge to narrow down our favorites and those we see other runners frequently wearing.
+The iRunFar team comprises road, trail, and ultrarunners with hundreds of years of collective running experience.
+We began this running gloves buyer’s guide by digging into our team’s extensive knowledge and experience with gloves and researching the market for gloves of all thickness and styles.

-Authors Meghan Hicks and Alli Hartz took that shorter list of potential best running gloves into the field and tested them in all kinds of conditions where they live and travel.
-From raging snowstorms in Colorado’s San Juan Mountains to super-windy days in the Alps, we tested lightweight, mid-weight, and heavy-duty gloves in various challenging conditions.
-We chose what you find here by considering durability, warmth, breathability, wicking ability, and comfort.
+We then took the potential best running gloves into the field and tested them in all kinds of conditions from raging snowstorms in Colorado’s San Juan Mountains to super windy days in the Alps.
+We tested lightweight, mid-weight, and heavy-duty gloves in various challenging conditions and chose what you find here by considering durability, warmth, breathability, wicking ability, and comfort.

-Since originally publishing this buyer’s guide, we have continued testing gloves throughout multiple winters and updated the document with new or newer versions of products originally on the lists.
-Testing has expanded to multiple testers based across the U.S. in many different winter climates, from the cold and dry Southwest to the damp and frigid Midwest.
+Since originally publishing this buyer’s guide, we have continued testing gloves throughout multiple winters and updated this guide with new options.
+Testing includes many testers based across the U.S. in many different winter climates, from the cold and dry Southwest to the damp and frigid Midwest.

 Frequently Asked Questions About Running Gloves